alanng10/Alga/Docue/a.md

 The Class Lang only extern with class Extern in module System.Infra.

+The Class Lang arch most under layer is System.
+The Class Lang arch most under layer is not binary system.

 Alginia Class Lang release is prusate.

 Alginia has corp.